samueldsingh/data-engineering/interview_questions/15-oops.md

 ## 13. Constructor Overloading

-Constructor overloading is a concept in object-oriented programming (OOP) where a class can have multiple constructors with different parameter lists.
+Constructor overloading happens where a class can have multiple constructors with different parameter lists.
 Each constructor provides a different way to initialize the object's attributes.
 When you create an object of the class and pass specific arguments to the constructor, the appropriate constructor is selected based on the arguments' data types and number.

 In Python, constructor overloading is not directly supported like it is in some other languages (such as Java or C++), where you can define multiple constructors with different signatures.
 In Python, there's a single constructor, the `__init__` method, per class.
 However, you can achieve constructor overloading by using default values for the constructor parameters and handling different cases within the constructor.